 MUS 469 ISSUES IN CHURCH MUSIC identifies current significant worship issues facing church musicians, provides opportunities for comparing and contrasting approaches to dealing with these issues, and acquaints the student with important resources for making effective decisions in the current American worship milieu.
-3 credits.
+3 credit hours.
+Prerequisite: Admission to the Graduate in Church Music Program or by consent of the instructor.